KamalEyubov/sose2020-idv/README.md

 Werkzeug==1.0.1
 wrapt==1.12.1
 ```
-Above all the packages are listed which are installed in my virtualenvironment.<br>
+Above all the packages are listed which are installed in the virtualenvironment.<br>
-If you are also using a virtualenvironment copy and paste all the dependencies in a textfile (i.e. denpendencies_resnet.txt)<br>
+If you are also using a virtualenvironment copy and paste all the dependencies in a textfile (i.e. denpendencies.txt)<br>
 If you do not have the virtualenvironment package installed already on your machine it can be easily installed with following line:<br>
 ```
 python3 -m pip install --user virtualenv